python/python-docs-theme/CONTRIBUTING.rst

 - Commit this last bump.
 - push and push the tag (``git push && git push --tags``)

-# Makefile Usage
+# Makefile usage

-This project includes a simple Makefile for syncing changes to the theme with the main cpython repository.
+This project includes a simple Makefile for syncing changes to the theme with the main CPython repository.
 Run ``make help`` for details on available rules.

-There is one configurable variable, ``CPYTHON_PATH``, which should be the path to the cpython repository on your machine.
+There is one configurable variable, ``CPYTHON_PATH``, which should be the path to the CPython repository on your machine.
 By default, it points to ``../cpython``.